 People looking for a process that is fast and straightforward can’t go wrong when applying through Best Egg for a personal loan. ...
 Read More

 Best Egg loans are unsecured personal loans made by Cross River Bank, a New Jersey State Chartered Commercial Bank, Member FDIC.
 Equal Housing Lender.
 "Best Egg" is a trademark of Marlette Funding, LLC.
 All uses of "Best Egg" on this site mean and shall refer to "the Best Egg personal loan" and/or "Best Egg on behalf of Cross River Bank, as originator of the Best Egg personal loan," as applicable.
-Loan amounts generally range from $3,000-$35,000.
-Offers up to $50,000 may be available for qualified customers who receive offer codes in the mail.
-The minimum individual annual income needed to qualify for a loan of $50,000 is $130,000.
-Borrowers may hold no more than two open Best Egg loans at any given time.
-In order to be eligible for a second Best Egg loan, your existing Best Egg loan must have been open for at least four months.
-Total existing Best Egg loan balances must not exceed $50,000.
-All loans in MA must exceed $6,000; in NM, OH must exceed $5,000; in GA must exceed $3,000.
+Loan amounts generally range from $2,000-$35,000.
+Offers up to $50,000 may be available.
+Residents of Massachusetts have a minimum loan amount of $6,500; New Mexico and Ohio, $5,000; and Georgia, $3,000.
+For a second Best Egg loan, your total existing Best Egg loan balances cannot exceed $50,000.
 Borrowers should refer to their loan agreement for specific terms and conditions.
 Your verifiable income must support your ability to repay your loan.
 Upon loan funding, the timing of available funds may vary depending upon your bank's policies.

 To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.